TomSssM/MyCodewars/task-archieve/find-peak-element/task.md

   <summary><i><b><code>Iterate an array</code></b></i></summary>

-    The Approach is simply that we iterate an array using one pointer.
+    The Approach is that we iterate an array using one pointer.
 Per itatation we do something with the element of the array knowing its value and its index and so on

     __Note:__ "pointer" is when we save number to a variable like `i` and use `i` as an index of the array to get values of the array and increment or decrement `i` per iteration, the `i` variable is thus called a _pointer_